Medical Records

 Records Request - Processing Time Allowed

-If the copy fee is not included with the request, then, within ten calendar days from receiving the request, the physician shall notify the requesting party in writing of the need for payment.
-See withholding until request fee is received for information.
+If the copy fee is not included with the request, the physician should notify the requesting party in writing of the need for payment and the letter should be made part of the patient's medical and/or billing record as appropriate.

 TMA's whitepaper Patient Access and Consent to the Release of Medical Records (members only) discusses the time limit to respond in connection with information blocking and the 21st Century Cures Act.
 Under the Cures Act, the acceptable time frame to release electronic health information (EHI) may be shorter than the 15 days, depending on the circumstances.
 Particularly, suppose a physician who could more promptly fulfill EHI requests chooses instead to engage in a practice that delays fulfilling those requests.
 In that case, that practice may constitute an interference under the information blocking provision of the Cures Act, even if requests are fulfilled within the 15-day timeline under Texas Law.